pankaj-iitj/population-specific-reference-panel/README.md

 Below, we explain how to start with the required tools, set the working directory, prepare input files and run the scripts.
 ## Required tools
 The tools included in this pipeline are listed sequentially.
 Make sure these tools are pre-installed.
-If not, please run the `install_tools.sh` file to install them beforehand.
+If not, please run the `install.sh` file to install them beforehand.
 We assume the user has a UNIX environment.
+We tested the pipeline in Ubuntu 22.04 AMD64 (x86_64) architecture If using CentOS, `module load anaconda` might be necessary after installation.

 | Tools | Description |
 | --- | --- |